aamnah/notes.aamnah.com/content/sysadmin/wordpress_multisite.md

 ### Management

 - You should configure plugins like _JetPack_ from the Network Admin
+- I can install plugins from the Network Admin or from the _Main site_

 ## Troubleshooting
 You get too many redirects when going to the Admin of the new site you just created